Analysis and X-ray tomography: Introduction

 In the X-ray transform a function is integrated over all lines.
 In the Radon transform a function is integrated over all hyperplanes.
 In the plane these two transforms coincide, but in higher dimensions they do not.

 Let us give a more detailed description of the Radon transform.
 Let~$H$ be the set of all hyperplanes in~$\R^n$.
 Then the Radon transform of a, say, compactly supported continuous function $f\colon\R^n\to\R$ is a function $Rf\colon H\to\R$ given by $Rf(h)=\int_hf\dd\h^{n-1}$.
 The integral over the hyperplane~$h$ is of course taken with respect to the Hausdorff measure of dimension $n-1$.
 This is the same thing as identifying the hyperplane (isometrically) with~$\R^{n-1}$ and using the usual Lebesgue measure.
+Or you can use any sensible way to integrate over a hyperplane; they will all give the same result when the function is continuous and compactly supported.

 \begin{ex} Explain how one can calculate the Radon transform of a function, given its X-ray transform.
 Then explain how injectivity of the Radon transform implies injectivity of the X-ray transform. \end{ex}